TatiGarrido/Doge-Dog-Day-Care/README.md

  ### Testing User Stories from User Experience (UX) Section

- 1. As a potential customer I want to be able to navigate easily and quickly understanding the purpose of the website.
+ 1. As a potential customer, I want to be able to navigate easily and quickly understanding the purpose of the website.

-    a. the website has a navigation bar on the landing page, where the user can easily choose the path to be followed.
+    a.
+The website has a navigation bar on the landing page, where the user can easily choose the path to be followed.

-    b. the hero image has a text block which explais what is the website about.
+    b.
+The hero image has a text block which explains what is the website about.

     c.
 Our history introduces the user to the company.

  2. As a potential customer, I want to be able to navigate from the website to social media.